 Utilizing his social media accounts, Mckesson provided insightful live reports of the unrest in Ferguson.
 Mckesson’s online following grew rapidly as thousands across the nation relied on his real-time updates for news regarding the protests.
 In 2015, he joined Johnetta Elzie, Samuel Sinyangwe, and Brittany Packnett to launch “Mapping Police Violence”, a collection of data related to police-involved killings, and Campaign Zero, a ten-point policy plan for reforming police conduct.

 In November of 2015, Mckesson spoke at the GLAAD Gala about his life experiences as a gay African American man and urged LGBTQ+ individuals to “come out of the quiet” to fully embrace their identities.
 On February 3, 2016, Mckesson announced his candidacy for the Baltimore mayor election.
 He finished sixth in the Democratic Party primary on April 26, 2016 with 2.5% of votes.

 After the shooting of Alton Sterling in Baton Rouge, Louisiana on July 5, 2016, Mckesson went to the city, was arrested during a protest while live-streaming the event.
 Charges against him were later dropped and soon after, he and other activists met with President Barack Obama in the White House to discuss friction between African American communities and police officers.

 Since then, Mckesson has traveled the country to take action against injustices towards marginalized communities.
 Currently, he’s the host of the “Pod Save the People” podcast and continues to serve as an engaged advocate, educator, and leader.
-His first book, On the Other Side of Freedom: The Case for Hope is scheduled to be published on September 4, 2018.
+His first book, On the Other Side of Freedom: The Case for Hope was published on September 4, 2018.